 Does a Dog’s Breed Make Any Difference in a Dog Attack Injury Claim?

 It can.
 Dog attack injury claims are usually covered by the owner’s homeowners insurance policy.
 But some policies will NOT cover certain types of dogs, like boxers, pit bulls, Rottweilers, mastiffs, and Dobermans.
 If the owner’s insurance policy does not cover the dog that injures you, you may have to sue the owner for compensation from his or her assets.

 Report an Attack

-No matter what the breed, if you have suffered a dog attack and are seeking Phoenix dog attack lawyers, you cannot waste any time.
+No matter what the breed, if you have suffered a dog attack and are seeking legal assistance, you should not waste any time.
 After a dog attack, report the incident to your local animal control agency or sheriff's department immediately.
 You will need to provide information to the authorities, including the owner's address, name, and other information about the dog.
 If it was a stray, you will need to describe the location of the incident as well as what the dog looked like.

 Contact a Top-Rated Phoenix Dog Bite Attorney Today

 Dog attacks can cause you physical and emotional pain, as well as financial strain from medical bills, missed work, loss of career, and more.
 Protect yourself and your rights by consulting with the experienced Phoenix dog attack lawyers at The Husband & Wife Law Team.
 We will answer all of your questions honestly, and advise you of your options, so that you can make the best decision for yourself and your family.
 Call (602) 457-6222 today for a free consultation.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 Confidentially reviewed by Attorney Mark Breyer